Sixze/ALS-Refactored/README.md

 *Mac, Android, IOS, and console builds are not tested and supported at the moment.
 Use the plugin on those platforms with your own risk.*

 ## Features
-- Based on latest marketplace release (V4) of Advanced Locomotion System
+- Based on latest marketplace release.
 - Fully implemented in C++
 - Full replication support with low bandwidth usage
 - Plugin structure